Release, Waiver, and Quitclaim One-Way Fill out the template

 What is a Release, Waiver, and Quitclaim?

-Without actually admitting any liability, a Release, Waiver, and Quitclaim, signed by the Releasor releases the Released from all relevant liabilities connected to the specific transaction for which the Release, Waiver, and Quitclaim was signed.
+Without actually admitting any liability, a Release, Waiver, and Quitclaim, signed by the Releasor releases the Released from all liabilities connected to the specific transaction for which the Release, Waiver, and Quitclaim was signed.
 In return, the Released may agree to provide some kind of compensation to the Releasor.
 This compensation is usually in the form of money but other goods and services may also be used as compensation.

 What are the different types of Quitclaims?